 The FPS Economy will consult the three Belgian communities, to obtain forecasts for the installed capacity of onshore wind and photovoltaic production.
 Elia bases itself on the latest information available to consolidate a forecast of the installed capacity of offshore wind.
 As described in section 5.1.2, historical data is used when modelling wind and photovoltaic production.
-The forecasts for installed capacity are combined with this historical data to obtain 34 different time series for onshore wind, offshore wind and photovoltaic production.
+The forecasts for installed capacity are combined with this historical data to obtain 33 different time series for the winter period and for onshore wind, offshore wind and photovoltaic production.
 This process is illustrated in Figure 13.

-5.2.1.2 Biomass, Waste and Combined Heat & Power facilities
+5.2.1.2 Biomass, waste, combined heat & power facilities and small production units

-This section elaborates on the biomass, waste and Combined Heat & Power (CHP) production facilities for Belgium.
-The method for the consolidation of the installed capacity of each of the categories, as well the used modelling approach is discussed.
+This section elaborates on the biomass, waste, combined heat & power (CHP) and small generation units for Belgium.
+The method for the consolidation of the installed capacity, as well the used modelling approach is discussed.

-Installed capacity consolidation for biomass, waste and CHP
+Installed capacity consolidation

 Elia maintains a database with information on both centralised and decentralised production units.
 This database is kept up to date on a monthly basis through exchanges with the distribution system operators and direct clients of Elia.
-Both units subject to a CIPU13 contract, as well as units for whom such a contract does not apply are present in the database.
+Both units subject to a CIPU14 contract, as well as units for whom such a contract does not apply are present in the database.